feralhosting/feralhosting.github.io/Software/Ampache - web based audio video streaming/readme.md

 Streaming
 ---

 Use VLC to stream with Ampache.
 It can now accept invalid SSL certificates.
-This script will also modify the `conf` to scan for `mkv` files in catalogues.

 Ampache
 ---